Bob Goes Fishing | About

 ordro cam

-I was still using my iPhone for the shots of me fishing but in June 2021 I bought a Panasonic camcorder with an impressive optical zoom.
-The intention was to record ambient material, such as wildlife, or a closeup on the float.
-But I was laid low during the summer awaiting a hip operation so the camera wasn't put into action immediately.
+I was still using my iPhone more distant shots framing me fishing.
+However, in June 2021 I bought a Panasonic camcorder with an impressive optical zoom.
+I intended to use it instead of the iPhone and also to record ambient material, such as wildlife, or closeups of the float.

 camcorder

-Audio has been a challenge.
-The head cam has its own mic that works very well and having added a muffle it is very tolerant of wind noise.
-But when using the Panasonic camcorder or the iPhone I've struggled to find a good audio solution.
+Audio has been an ongoing challenge.
+The head cam had its own mic that worked very well and having added a muffle it was very tolerant of wind noise.
+But when using the Panasonic camcorder or the iPhone I struggled to find a good audio solution.

 I also tried a wireless connection between the iPhone and a lapel microphone but the sound quality was very poor, apparently because of a background noise filter according to the suppliers of the device.